-There are a lot of eye-catching labels making claims about ingredients and health benefits.
+There are a lot of eye-catching labels making claims about holistic dog food ingredients and health benefits.
 Organic dog food can be a good way to steer clear of certain additives, pesticides, and chemicals, but it is important to know what to look for.

-Here are some things to know about buying such a food, and some of the best organic dog food options to choose from if you decide to feed your dog an organic diet.
+Below, we’ll discuss the most important things to consider when buying organic food for your dog.
+We’ll also recommend five of the best organic dog food options to choose from if you decide to feed your dog a holistic diet.

 For humans at least, organic food is food grown or raised without artificial pesticides, fertilizers, or chemicals.
 This means that the food is healthier, and your body doesn’t have to process potentially harmful chemicals – although scientists do not totally agree to the extent of this benefit.

 Organic food is also raised or grown without the use of pesticides, growth hormones, and antibiotics (though farmers aren’t allowed to withhold antibiotics for a sick animal – this just means that the animal’s meat won’t be organic).